cyber-shinobii/olinesecurity/career_development/interviews/README.md

 # O-Line Security
 This repo houses information that will help you capitalize on employment opportunities.
 Please keep in mind, this repo will only be successful if you possess a well-developed resume, sound technical skills, and can thoroughly articulate both resume and skills.
+We do not advise using this repo without those three factors, specifically the hands-on training.
 O-Line Security can help you develop all three (skills, resume, and articulation) through our training program.
 Please visit Olinesecurity.com for more.

 ## Interview workflow
 Getting a job usually requires a few interviews.
 Typically there are 3 interviews, there could be more or less.
 The interview workflow document will help you learn what to expect.